Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Results

 \subsection{Atmospheric case study}

 We undertake a case study which specifically tests the systematic impact of applying different atmospheric structure assumptions, motivated by previous choices from the literature.
-For this, we consider the `median' small exoplanet informed by the currently surveyed population (Appendix \ref{app:exoplanets}): mass $M_p=6.3 M_\oplus$, instellation $F_\mathrm{bol}=44.0\mathrm{\,So}$, and $T_\mathrm{eff}=5485\mathrm{\,K}$, with a fixed Earth-like core mass fraction $f_c=0.325$.
+For this case study, we consider a `median' small exoplanet defined by the surveyed population of confirmed exoplanet candidates which have known radii and masses less than Neptune (i.e., less than $17M_\oplus$).
+Under this definition, our median small exoplanet has a mass $M_p=6.3 M_\oplus$, bolometric instellation $F_\mathrm{bol}=44.0\mathrm{\,So}$, and orbits a star with effective temperature $T_\mathrm{eff}=5485\mathrm{\,K}$ (see Appendix \ref{app:exoplanets}).
+For this case study, since exoplanet core masses remain largely unconstrained \citep{ Zeng2019, unterborn_nominal_2023}, we also adopt a constant Earth-like core mass fraction of $f_c=0.325$ \citep{lodders_planetary_1998}.
 The surface radius $R_s$ is $1.6R_\oplus$ (Equation \ref{eq:interior}).
 These case study scenarios adopt an atmosphere with a simplified binary composition of \ch{H2} and 1.25\% \ch{H2O} (metallicity $Z_a=10^{-1}$), an atmosphere mass fraction $f_a=0.02$ ($p_s=131\mathrm{\,kbar}$), and a surface temperature of 2300\,K -- representative of substantial mantle melting \citep{Andrault_Solidusand_2011}.

 We consider twelve different scenario combinations in this case study, arising from four levels of complexity for setting $T(p)$ and three methods for treating gravity in our hydrostatic integration.
 For $T(p)$, these are: isothermal, fully adiabatic, adiabatic with a skin-temperature stratosphere, and radiative-convective equilibrium solved using energy flux conservation.
 For gravity, these are: (1) $g$ held constant at $g_s$, (2) $g$ calculated as $g(r)=g_s (R_s/r)^2$, or (3) $g$ solved self-consistently with the climate calculation while accounting for gravitational attraction throughout the atmosphere (Equation~\ref{eq:grav_enclosed}).